Back

 What counts as "commercial"?

-Is the Indie license per-game or per-studio?
+Is the Indie Licence per-game or per-studio?

-A single license also covers DLCs and porting to other consoles.
+A single licence also covers DLCs and porting to other consoles.
+Please read the full scope in the Indie Licence Terms here

 Do I need to display a credit or attribution in my game?

-What does the Studio license include?
+What does the Studio Licence include?

 If I purchase Vercidium Audio now, will I receive the C SDK later?